eclipse-cyclonedds/cyclonedds/src/docs/config.rst

 Proxy participants and endpoints
 --------------------------------

-Cyclone DDS is what the DDSI specification calls a *stateful* implementation.
+Eclipse Cyclone DDS is what the DDSI specification calls a *stateful* implementation.
 Writers only send data to discovered readers and readers only accept data from discovered writers.
 (There is one exception: the writer may choose to multicast the data, and anyone listening will be able to receive it, if a reader has already discovered the